 Questions to consider: How did the evidence support your argument?
 What specific points did opposing counsel offer that you can directly refute?
 What do you hope to gain from winning the case?
 Why should the Justice decide in your favour?

 The usual order is:

 Deliberation and Verdict

-The judge considers the evidence and delivers a verdict and, if appropriate, a recommended sentence.
-The judge might prepare a statement to explain the verdict and put it into context.
+The Justice considers the evidence and delivers a verdict and, if appropriate, a recommended sentence.
+The Justice might prepare a statement to explain the verdict and put it into context.

 Questions to consider: What evidence was most compelling?
 Why?
 Which side made a stronger case?

 The objective of session 4 is to provide students the opportunity to participate in a mock hearing.
 In addition, at the end of the hearing, the students will debrief through discussion and review their experiences.